MyBord/mybord-server/docs/build.md

 ## V. Env Vars

+When running locally, at the root of folder, you will need to create three separate env var files:

+* **`dev.env`:**
+  * a file containing node environment variables for your local instance when running the server in 'DEV' mode.
+* **`prod.env`:**
+  * a file containing node environment variables for your local instance when running the server in 'PROD' mode.
+* **`test.env`:**
+  * a file containing node environment variables for your local instance when running the server in 'TEST' mode.

 The following are the env vars needed to run our server application.
 Note that `DOCKER_DB_HOST`, `DOCKER_DB_NAME`, `DOCKER_DB_PASSWORD`, `DOCKER_DB_PORT`, and `DOCKER_DB_USER` are database credentials that come from the [relevant Heroku database information](https://github.com/jimmy-e/mybord-server/blob/master/docs/deployment.md#b-instances).